Friday, March 27, 2026

 FROM employees;

--- Full clause order — must always appear in this sequence
+-- Full clause order (must appear exactly in this sequence)

 SELECT department_id, AVG(salary)